 Exposing yourself to your fears is not fun and demands a lot of determination.
 It can help to ask yourself: ‘What’s the worst that can happen?’
 Think of all realistic consequeses that you may face and ask yourself if this is worth it.
 If the answer is ‘yes’, go for it without thinking twice.

 Public speaking is just one example.
-You can translate the Cognitive Behavioral Therapy approach to many other mental challenges that most of us are facing.
-As mentioned earlier you might fear to ask for a raise, dreading social situations, having a negative mindset and many more.
+You can apply the Cognitive Behavioral Therapy approach to many other mental challenges that most of us are struggling with.
+You might be dreading social situations, you might have an irrational fear or a negative mindset that you would like to change.

 1. Find the reason for your problem: what are you REALLY thinking?